Master of Arts in Theological Studies

 Examples of suggested concentrations

-Biblical Studies Concentration: Required courses and 6 courses (18 credits) of Biblical Studies courses, and a Research Paper or Project/Additional Course.
+Biblical Studies Concentration: All required courses and 6 courses (18 credits) of Biblical Studies courses, and a Research Paper or Project/Additional Course.
 If seeking to continue to the Ph.D. level, students should take Hebrew and Greek as part of the concentration.

-Theology and Public Policy Concentration: Required Courses, Christian Experience (IN520) and Witness, Contextualized Ministry and Public Faith (IN 521), and 4 courses (12 credits) of Theology, Bible, Ministry, or IN courses, and a Research Paper or Project and Course.
+Theology and Public Policy Concentration: All required Courses, Christian Experience and Witness (IN520), Contextualized Ministry and Public Faith (IN 521), and 4 courses (12 credits) of Theology, Bible, Ministry, or IN courses, and a Research Paper or Project and Course.

-Ministry in the Church Concentration: Required courses, and Introduction to Pastoral Care, Introduction to Worship; Sermon Preparation, Transformational Leadership, 3 courses (9 credits) of electives, and a Research Paper or Project and Course.
+Ministry in the Church Concentration: All required courses, and Introduction to Pastoral Care (PC510), Introduction to Worship (WP510); Sermon Preparation (PR510), Called and Equipped (MS 520), and 3 courses (9 credits) of electives, and a Research Paper or Project and Course.

-Individualized Concentration: Required courses and 18 credits (6 courses) developed in consultation with your faculty mentor.
+Individualized Concentration: Required courses and 18 credits (6 courses) developed in consultation with your faculty advisor.

 |Course Number & Name||